UzmaSayyeda/Pill-Identifier/README.md

 ## Introduction

 The primary goal of this project is to utilize machine learning to analyze and identify pill images based off image files submitted by a user to our web application.
 To achieve this objective, we have developed a web application that integrates an optimized machine learning model.
-This application is designed for use by people in the pharmaceutical profession as well as anyone who has to take medications regularly to help identify medications.
+This application is designed for use by people in the medical profession as well as anyone who has to take medications regularly to help identify medications.

 ## Why?